Flea (Chrono Trigger): Concept and creation

 Flea was created for Chrono Trigger by artist Akira Toriyama.
 He presents as feminine but identifies as a man.
 Flea is named Mayonnai in Japanese, a play on mayonnaise.
 This was changed in the English version to Flea, based on the musician of the same name.
 Flea ends all of his sentences with "yo ne" (ヨネ, pronounced like 'yonnai' in mayonnaise) in the Japanese version, intended to be "[sickeningly] cutesy."
 He also speaks in a tough feminine tone, using the personal pronoun 'atai' (あたい).
 During English localization, the nature of Flea's character was partially lost due to Nintendo of America's strict policies on "sexually suggestive or explicit content."
 Feminine signifiers, such as a feminine manner of speaking, tildes, long vowel marks, and heart icons were absent in the English version.
 The Japanese version features an item called Mayonnai's Bra which was censored and changed to Flea Vest in the English version.
 Flea Vest was later changed to Flea Bustier in the Nintendo DS port's English localization.

 Appearances

 Flea first appears in Chrono Trigger.
 In this game, he serves as a subordinate to one of the game's antagonists, Magus.
 He is encountered by the protagonists in Magus' Castle where he is mistaken for a woman.
 He clarifies that he is actually a man and elaborates that he views gender as irrelevant in comparison to power and beauty.
-Flea uses various attacks that inflict status effects including blind, confuse, and rage.
+Flea uses various attacks that inflict status effects including blindness, confusion, and rage.
 Flea is defeated, but returns along with fellow subordinates, Ozzie and Slash, to do battle against Magus who had defected to join the protagonists.
 Flea later appears in the sequel Chrono Cross in a cameo role in which players may choose to fight him.